Eddy08/globalwebsitestandards/README.md

 2. (region) EU
 3. (act) HIPAA
 We want to create a graph network interconnecting all of these to show intersection, union, substitution etc.

+# Fetch Data from some of the open source libraries that are present on github.